 When it’s warm outside and the threat of frost has passed, it’s finally time to plant out crops like tomatoes, peppers, eggplants, and herbs.
 These plants do not appreciate cold weather, and could be stunted or killed by a late frost.
-If you must plant them earlier, provide some sort of protection like a sheet, row cover, or cold frame.
+Be patient!
+We recommend waiting until Mother’s Day.